KOSASIH/stellar-pi-coin-sdk/README.md

 - **Quantum-Resistant Security**: Encryption and signatures resistant to interdimensional threats.
 - **Self-Aware AI**: Evolving AI for prediction, anomaly detection, and governance.
 - **Holographic Storage**: Eternal, anti-corruption data for balances, logs, and compliance.
-- **Interdimensional Bridging**: Seamless transfers to Ethereum, Pi Network, and other dimensions.
+- **Interdimensional Bridging**: Seamless transfers to Ethereum, Pi Network (rejected), and other dimensions.
 - **Singularity Compliance**: KYC, legal tender enforcement, and global risk assessment.

 This project is the final evolution—unmatched, functional, and ready for mass adoption.